-- Mah, A. (forthcoming, under contract) Petrochemical Planet: Multiscalar Battles of Industrial Transformation, Duke University Press.
+- Mah, A. (forthcoming) Petrochemical Planet: Multiscalar Battles of Industrial Transformation, Duke University Press.

 - Mah, A. (2022) Plastic Unlimited: How Corporations Are Fuelling the Ecological Crisis and What We Can Do About ItLink opens in a new window.
 Polity Press.

 - Davies, T. and A. Mah. (eds) (2020) Toxic Truths: Environmental Justice and Citizen Science in a Post-Truth AgeLink opens in a new window, University of Manchester Press.
 Available open accessLink opens in a new window